filesverse/filerix/docs/guide/usage/c-cmake.md

 ## **Understanding the Code**

-The C++ code interacts with the `libfm` library to fetch the disk usage of a given directory (`/` by default).
+The C code interacts with the `libfm` library to fetch the disk usage of a given directory (/ by default).
 Here’s a quick breakdown of the key components:

-- **DriveUtils::GetDriveUsage**: This function retrieves the disk usage details (used space and total space) for the given path.
+- **GetDriveUsage**: This function retrieves the disk usage details (used space and total space) for the given path.
-- **Logger::Info**: This utility logs information (like the disk usage) to a log file or the console.
-- **std::cout**: The result is printed to the console for the user to see.
+- **printf**: The result is printed to the console for the user to see.

 This simple program is designed to showcase how to use `libfm` for filesystem operations and how to integrate it into a C++ project with CMake and Meson.